BardinPetr/lit-cloudflare-stream-client/README.md

 > **It is highly recommended to read documentation in [server repo](https://github.com/BardinPetr/lit-cloudflare-stream-worker) first as I won't duplicate here how the system works**

 > Watch [demo](https://youtu.be/MYa6ne3MU7w).
 Or try it yourself [here](https://litcf.bardinpa.ru/).
 Register token is `yRJj169LRxiCpoE6Wduqz9UtYoKa4AKPRwUR90ASXgE4OZVHd7ZtpyEK5VTAZ5oe`.
-For main account all ACCs are set to non-zero eth balance.
+For main account all ACCs are set to balance >=0.1ETH.

 This repo also provides demo application, which serves firstly to demonstrate features of components you can easily integrate into any React project.
 All components are done in configuration-minimalistic way to easily integrate it.